 - Avoids having to stay late at the office or bring charts home

 - Avoids overwhelm and added stress of always being behind

 - Avoids having to chart at a later time and remember what the patient said or what the components of the physical exam

 Charting in real time diminishes feelings of overwhelm.
 Think about a time when you were running on time seeing patients.
 How did you feel?
 Were you productive and have clear mentation to focus?
 Were you in a better mood and relaxed when talking to the patient?
 Could the patient pick up on the positive vibes you were giving out?
 Charting in real time helps nurse practitioners in so many ways!

 This article will look at several charting tips for nurse practitioners to document in real time!

-The scribe can have the note completed when the patient walks out of the clinic room.
+Using Freed AI means you can easily finish a chart note right after the patient encounter.
 This charting tip for nurse practitioners can be a tremendous benefit to the nurse practitioner!
-The note is completed and ready for the nurse practitioner to review as soon as the patient leaves.
-Not to mention the nurse practitioner can be more present with the patient and avoid having to chart while in the patient room.
+The note is essentially completed and ready for the nurse practitioner to copy and paste as soon as the patient leaves.
+Not to mention the nurse practitioner can be more present with the patient and avoid having to chart while in the patient room!

-Virtual scribes can assist nurse practitioners with staying on time during the workday and getting all of the charts signed!
-The use of virtual scribes helps the nurse practitioner improve productivity during the day and helps APRNs avoid bringing charts home!
-If you would like to learn more about virtual scribes check out: 10 benefits of working with a virtual scribe.
-If you would like to see if virtual scribes at ScribeEMR are a good fit for your practice, email me at email@example.com.
+Freed AI can assist nurse practitioners with staying on time during the workday and getting all of the charts signed!
+The use of Freed AI medical scribe helps the nurse practitioner improve productivity during the day and helps APRNs avoid bringing charts home!
+If you would like to learn more about Free AI be sure to check out the link here.

 Charting Tips for NPs: Utilize tools for quicker documentation.